-Touch the Flash Headlights With Lock soft-key to change this display.
+Touch the "Flash Headlights With Lock" soft-key to change this display.
 When this feature is selected, the headlights will flash when the doors are locked or unlocked with the Remote Keyless Entry (RKE) transmitter.
 This feature may be selected with or without the sound horn on lock feature selected.
-To make your selection, touch the Flash Headlights With Lock soft-key and select ON or OFF.
-Then touch the arrow back soft-key.
+To make your selection, touch the "Flash Headlights With Lock" softkey and select "ON" or "OFF."
+Then touch the back arrow soft-key.